Nemocas/AbstractAlgebra.jl/docs/src/rings.md

 ### Promotion rules

-In order for AbstractAlgebra to be able to automatically coerce up towers of rings, certain promotion rules must be defined.
+AbstractAlgebra currently has a very simple coercion model.
+With few exceptions only simple coercions are supported.
+For example if $x \in \mathbb{Z}$ and
+$y \in \mathbb{Z}[x]$ then $x + y$ can be computed by coercing $x$ into the same ring as $y$ and then adding in that ring.

+Complex coercions such as adding elements of $\mathbb{Q}$ and $\mathbb{Z}[x]$ are not supported, as this would require finding and creating a common overring in which the elements could be added.

+AbstractAlgebra supports simple coercions by overloading parent object call syntax `R(x)` to coerce the object `x` into the ring `R`.
+However, to coerce elements up a tower of rings, one needs to also have a promotion system similar to Julia's type promotion system.

+As for Julia, AbstractAlgebra's promotion system only specifies what happens to types.
+It is the coercions themselves that must deal with the mathematical situation at the level of rings, including checking that the object can even be coerced into the given ring.

+We now describe the required AbstractAlgebra type promotion rules.

 For every ring, one wants to be able to coerce integers into the ring.
 And for any ring constructed over a base ring, one would like to be able to coerce from the base ring into the ring.

-The promotion rules look a bit different depending on whether the element type is parameterised or not and whether it is built on a base ring.
+The required promotion rules to support this look a bit different depending on whether the element type is parameterised or not and whether it is built on a base ring.

 For ring element types `MyElem` that are neither parameterised nor built over a base ring, the promotion rules can be defined as follows:

 ```julia
 promote_rule(::Type{MyElem}, ::Type{T}) where {T <: Integer} = MyElem
 ```

-For ring element types `MyElem` that aren't parameterised, but which have a base ring with concrete element type `T` the promotion rules can be defined as follows:
+For ring element types `MyElem` that aren't parameterised, but which have a base ring with concrete element type `T` the promotion rules can be defined as
+follows:

 ```julia
 promote_rule(::Type{MyElem}, ::Type{U}) where U <: Integer = MyElem